-So there are clear differences between national minorities and nations.21 The two groups are sociologically very different, and when they violate a territorial integrity of an encompassing group, they do it in two different ways, through partition or secession.
+So there are clear differences between national minorities and nations.21 The two groups are sociologically very different, and when they violate the territorial integrity of an encompassing group, they do it in two different ways: through partition or secession.
 And finally, they do it for very different reasons.
 Of course, not all partitions are performed by national minorities.
-In the case of Pakistan or Palestine, the groups involved were ethno-religious nations.
-So there does not seem to be a clear difference between partitionist movements and seceding movements.
+In the cases of Pakistan and Palestine, the groups involved were ethno-religious nations.
+So for that reason it could be thought that there are no clear difference between partitionist movements and seceding movements.
 But I want to claim that a huge difference subsists between ethnic groups and national minorities on the one side, and sociopolitical nations on the other.
 In the latter case, we are confronted with a full societal culture, an encompassing political community which occupies a determinate territory.
-The exercise of a full right to self-determination, in this case, has nothing much in common with ethnic cleansing, irredentism or partition.
-I am not saying that there are no contexts in which a national minority could be justified in partitioning the territory of a nation (as, for instance, in Kosovo), but it must be granted that it is most of the time an illegitimate process.
+The exercise of a full right to self-determination, in this case, has nothing much in common with "ethnic cleansing," irredentism or partition.
+I am not saying that there are no contexts in which a national minority could be justified in partitioning the territory of a nation, but it must be granted that it is most of the time an illegitimate process.
 And I am not saying that all sociopolitical nations have the moral legitimacy to secede.
 I am just saying that the determination of the moral justifications is easier in this case, and that the process is in general much less morally suspect.
 If I am right, the political legitimacy of secession for sociopolitical nations is in general much less controversial than for other kinds of national or ethnic groups.